uport-project/uport-connect/docs/guides/usage.md

 # <a name="usage-guide"></a> Connect Library Guide

 The uPort Connect library is a client-side library that allows you to interact with a user's uPort identity through a uPort client, primarily the uPort mobile app.
-It bundles functionality from our other libraries into a singular, easy to use interface.
+The Connect library bundles functionality from our other libraries into a singular, easy to use interface.

 This guide describes the parts which make-up Connect and provides further details on how to configure it for your specific use case.
 While Connect is likely the best solution for most use cases, you may decide you need greater optionality and control over certain use cases, in that situation, you may be interested in using [uport-tranports](https://github.com/uport-project/uport-transports) and [uport-credentials](https://github.com/uport-project/uport-credentials) as an alternative.